-We started each multi-year simulation in spring of the initial year before reproduction occurred (Figure 1).
-We specified an initial population density (see more about selection of initial population densities in Modeling Procedures section), and the model converted the initial population density into a total population size by multiplying the density by the total land area of the DPA.
+We use the spring of the initial year before reproduction occurred (Figure 1) as the starting period for each multi-year simulation.
+We specified an initial population density (see Modeling Procedures section) and the model then converted the initial population density into a total population size by multiplying the density by the total land area of the DPA.
 We set the proportion of adult deer by age- and sex-class in the initial population (adult females mean = 0.45 [SD = 0.02], adult males mean = 0.20 [SD = 0.02]).
 We allocated the remaining proportion (0.35) equally to young-of-year (YOY) males and females.

 Within each annual cycle, we applied age-specific fecundity rates to females to estimate reproduction.
 We subjected all age- and sex-classes to spring/summer mortality, and the result was the pre-hunt fall population.
 We subtracted hunter-harvested deer from the pre-hunt population.
 We estimated winter mortality rates by age-class relative to winter severity, and we then applied winter mortality rates to the post-hunt population.
 The remaining population represented the starting population size for the next stage of the simulation.
 We assumed that the effects of immigration and emigration on a population within a DPA were equal.
-We provide more detailed information about model parameter selection in the following sections.